Supercide/Encrypt.Config/docs/Encryption.md

 encrypt -i encryption.key -s octopus-signing-key -f appsettings.json -o appsettings.encrypted
 ```

-This will produce a encrypted file that can on that can only be decrypted by the application whos key was used.
+This will produce a encrypted file that can on that can only be decrypted by the application who's key was used.
 It will also produce a decryption key, don't worry this key alone cannot decrypt the message and there is nothing sensitive in it.
 You can read more about the purpose of this file [Here](../README.MD)
 > the decryption key we produce in this step is comprised of:
 >  - Encrypted session key
 >  - IV (initiation vector)